Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Results

-In this section, we present a comparative analysis of the simulation results for two scenarios: {\sc Burst}, where multiple SNe are triggered simultaneously, and {\sc SIMF}, where SN events are staggered based on the lifetimes of massive stars.
-It is important to note that in the {\sc Burst} scenario, the number of SNe within a SSP with a mass of $m_{\rm PopII}=500\msun$ is fixed, whereas, in {\sc SIMF}, this number varies due to stochastic effects.
-Overall, we find that star formation tends to occur more continuously in the {\sc SIMF} scenario compared to {\sc Burst}.
+In this subsection, we present a comparative analysis of the simulation results for three scenarios: {\sc Burst}, where multiple SNe are triggered simultaneously; {\sc Simf}, where SN events are staggered based on the lifetimes of massive stars, resulting in temporally discrete SN feedback; and {\sc Indiv}, where star particles are separated into two types, with massive stars sampled individually to achieve both spatially and temporally discrete SN feedback.
+It is important to note that in the {\sc Burst} scenario, the number of SNe in an SSP particle of mass $m_{\rm PopII}=500\msun$ is fixed at 3.4, whereas in the {\sc Simf} case, this number varies due to stochastic effects.

-In the most massive progenitor halo, {\sc ph0}, denoted by cyan lines and circles in Fig.~\ref{fig7}, there are two starburst periods, from $z=9.2$ to $z=8.6$ and from $z=7.4$ to $z=6.0$ for both runs.
-As the halo mass increases in the later stages, the difference in feedback effects becomes more pronounced.
-For instance, between $z=7.4$ and $z=6.0$, about 2.3 times more stars are formed in the {\sc SIMF} case.
-This is because the staggered SN explosions in the {\sc SIMF} run make it difficult to sufficiently reduce the gas density, allowing continuous star formation, unlike the {\sc Burst} run.
-Consequently, the {\sc SIMF} run produces stars with a maximum metallicity of $\rm [Fe/H]=-2.0$, whereas the {\sc Burst} run shows stars with a maximum metallicity of $\rm [Fe/H]=-2.3$.
+Overall, the trend in stellar mass evolution is evident: while progenitor haloes with different methods initiate star formation at similar times, their SFHs differ.
+In general, star formation in the {\sc Indiv} scenario occurs more continuously compared to the more episodic patterns in the {\sc Burst} and {\sc Simf} methods.
+Despite these differences, the final stellar masses remain comparable across the methods.
+For example, all {\sc ph0} haloes, indicated by cyan lines and circles in Fig.~\ref{fig9_feh_mul}, initiate star formation around $z \approx 9.2$, with final stellar masses of 7380, 7800, and 6370$\msun$ for the {\sc Burst}, {\sc Simf}, and {\sc Indiv} runs, respectively.
+This pattern is maintained for {\sc ph1} through {\sc ph3}, but deviates in the two least massive haloes, {\sc ph4} and {\sc ph5}, where their small stellar masses make them highly sensitive to even minor SN feedback, leading to stochastic variations between runs.